-Figure 14-14 illustrates an example of the resource classification decision-making in lens 3449 in the Lynx 4 zone.
+Figure 14-14 illustrates an example of the resource classification decision-making in lens 3311 in the Lynx Main zone.

 The silver resource is reported based on the gold classification.
-Only in Windfall North and Triple 8 were the silver grade blocks are set to zero when: 1) blocks were poorly informed (less than two drill holes or wide spacing); or 2) the criteria of the interpolation passes were not met.
+Additionally, in Triple 8, the silver grade blocks were set to zero when: 1) blocks were poorly informed (less than two drill holes or wide spacing); or 2) the criteria of the interpolation passes were not met.
 These blocks were identified through queries or by using clipping boundaries.